mapbender/mapbender-documentation/en/installation/configuration.rst

 Creating the database
 ^^^^^^^^^^^^^^^^^^^^^

-Symfony2 can attempt to create your database, this works of course only if the configured database user is allowed to.
+Symfony can attempt to create your database, this works of course only if the configured database user is allowed to.
 Call the console utility like this:

 .. code-block:: yaml